 - Determine the goal and choose a proper type of your website;

 - Choose a domain that will speak for your business;

 - Write unique content in simple language for your audience;

 - Define the style of your website to make it suit your goals;

 If you feel that you are ready to start this journey, go ahead.
 By the way, we give you a chance to get a website made by top professionals for free.
-This is a limited-time offer so don’t miss out the opportunity.
+This is a limited-time offer so don’t miss out on the opportunity.

-Useful tool: Each modern law firm website builder has even ready templates and allows to make a flawless site without coding and expertise in online marketing.
-For example, on Weblium.com you can find ready law firm concept that includes maximum elements you may need.
-So you can make a perfect stylish site just by clicks of mouse.
+Useful tool: Each modern law firm website builder has even ready templates and allows them to make a flawless site without coding and expertise in online marketing.
+For example, on Weblium.com you can find a ready law firm concept that includes maximum elements you may need.
+So you can make a perfect stylish site just by clicks of the mouse.